Skip to content

 Frequently asked questions

-Data intelligence refers to the process of collecting, analyzing, and interpreting data to gain valuable insights and make informed decisions.
+Data intelligence refers to the process of collecting, analysing, and interpreting data to gain valuable insights and make informed decisions.

-It is important because it enables organizations to uncover patterns, trends, and correlations in data, empowering them to optimize operations, drive innovation, and gain a competitive advantage in their respective industries.
+It is important because it enables organisations to uncover patterns, trends, and correlations in data, empowering them to optimise operations, drive innovation, and gain a competitive advantage in their respective industries.

-An example of data intelligence is using customer purchase history and preferences to create personalized product recommendations.
+An example of data intelligence is using customer purchase history and preferences to create personalised product recommendations.